Driving Opportunities for Insurers through Artificial Intelligence

 Insurers can target faster and accurate claims processing to enhance customer satisfaction.
 For instance, in auto insurance, customers can initiate claims through a mobile app, click pictures of the accident and submit the claims instantly.
 Algorithms that have been trained through pictures from past claims can accurately estimate the extent of damage and automate the claims evaluation process.

 Image and video analysis could also form a key application in commercial property insurance inspection.
 Agents generally upload pictures or videos of the properties as a part of their risk inspection report.
-Image and video analysis could analyze these supporting evidences and automatically evaluate the risk.
+Image and video analysis could analyze these supporting evidence and automatically evaluate the risk.
 This enables insurers to provide accurate rates to cover the risk.

-Audio analysis or voice recognition has become a part of our daily lives through Siri, Alexa and Google.
+Audio analysis or voice recognition has become a part of our daily lives through Siri, Alexa, and Google.
 Identifying the tone and emotions is also part of the audio analysis.
 In the insurance industry, audio analysis has found its use in customer service and fraud detection.

 Conversation agents in customer service are given a new dimension through audio and video analysis, making the experience realistic and personal.